 The good news keeps on coming!
 Coffee drinkers were also found to be between 9 and 37 percent less likely to die of neurological diseases like Parkinson’s and dementia.
 Though the reason for this is not yet fully understood, one theory is that the coffee’s caffeine could be a contributing factor.

-Sure, we all know that coffee can perk you up when you drink it but according to research, just huffing some roasted beans can have a profound and measurable effect on how the brain functions.
-At least, studies performed on the brains of stressed and non-stressed rats.
-The stressed rats showed different levels of activity in 17 genes in the brain and Levels of some brain proteins also changed in ways that could have a calming effect on stress or have an antioxidant function.
+Sure, we all know that coffee can perk you up when you drink it, but according to research, just huffing some roasted beans can have a profound and measurable effect on how the brain functions.
+Studies performed on the brains of stressed and non-stressed rats showed that stressed rats had different levels of activity in 17 genes in the brain.
+Plus, levels of some brain proteins changed in ways that could have a calming effect on stress or have an antioxidant function.

 “Regular caffeine consumption leads to physical dependence on caffeine, which manifests as withdrawal symptoms when a caffeine user abruptly stops using caffeine,” says Laura M. Juliano, director of Behavioral Pharmacology and Health Promotion at American University, Washington, DC.
 “A diffuse throbbing headache is a hallmark feature of caffeine withdrawal.
 The reason for this is that one of the pharmacological effects of caffeine is a constriction of blood vessels in the brain.”

-A blend of antioxidant-rich coffee and moisture-locking coconut oil makes for the perfect combination of natural ingredients to remove and repair rough skin so says Carolyn Doe, spa director at The Umstead Hotel and Spa.
-Her recipe includes one cup of virgin coconut oil, 1/2 cup of your ground coffee of choice, and one to two teaspoons of vanilla extract blended together.
+A blend of antioxidant-rich coffee and moisture-locking coconut oil makes for the perfect combination of natural ingredients to remove and repair rough skin, says Carolyn Doe, spa director at The Umstead Hotel and Spa.
+Her recipe includes one cup of virgin coconut oil, half cup of your ground coffee of choice, and one to two teaspoons of vanilla extract blended together.